Akita Shinkansen: Operations

 Services consist of Komachi trains which are 7-car E6 series mini-shinkansen sets coupled with E5 series Hayabusa trains for the portion of the journey between Tokyo and Morioka.

 The Komachi services run at a maximum speed of 320 km/h on the Tohoku Shinkansen, and between Morioka and Akita, run as 7-car independent trains with a maximum speed of 130 km/h.
 However, 110 km/h is more typical for the line through the hills east of Akita, with trains frequently slowing to 90 km/h for curves such as those south of Ugo.
 The line from Morioka to Akita is prone to deep snow.

 The fastest timetabled journey between Akita and Tokyo currently takes 3 hours and 37 minutes calling at four or five stops in between.

 Rolling stock

 As of March 2020, the following types are used on Akita Shinkansen services.

-An E6 series trainset on an Akita Shinkansen Komachi service in October 2016.